 even the Swiss in Naples

-thriller, The Third Man,
+thriller, The Third Man, Orson Welles'

 character, Harry Lime, delivers a short monologue on

 With all due respect to

 Welles (he wrote that part of the script, himself), the

 Switzerland, every male who is upright and breathing is

 in the army until the age of 50.
 They all keep their

 military-issue weapons at home, and, I suspect, rank

 high in the world on the firearm-per-square-person